mithleshupadhyay/skyclad/DESIGN.md

 The provider layer includes real OpenAI, Anthropic, and Google Gemini adapters plus mock OpenAI and mock Anthropic adapters.
 The mock providers make local tests, demos, and failure injection deterministic and free.
 Real providers are considered configured only when their API keys exist in the environment.
 Normal routing prefers configured real providers; if no real provider is configured, it falls back to mock providers so the assignment can still be evaluated without spend.
 A client can also explicitly request a mock provider for local failure-injection demos.

+The gateway does not wrap LiteLLM, OpenRouter, Portkey, Helicone, or another off-the-shelf gateway.
+Those products are useful references, but this implementation keeps provider mapping, routing, retries, circuit breakers, accounting, caching, and failure injection inside the codebase so the tradeoffs are visible.

 ## 3. Key Decisions And Tradeoffs

 The first major choice was TypeScript with Express.
 The JD asks for MERN-style backend strength and Node.js/Express experience.
 A heavier framework would add conventions that do not matter for this assignment.
 Express keeps the HTTP layer obvious, and TypeScript gives type safety where it helps: provider contracts, domain types, schema mapping, and service boundaries.

+Provider integration is implemented with direct adapters rather than an aggregator.
+OpenAI, Anthropic, and Gemini have different authentication, message, response, and streaming shapes.
+Keeping one adapter per provider makes those differences explicit while preserving one client-facing API.
+The tradeoff is more code to maintain than using a managed gateway, but that is also the point of this assignment: provider behavior, failure handling, and accounting are not hidden behind a third-party abstraction.

 SQLite was chosen over MongoDB for the assignment build.
 MongoDB would align with the JD, but this gateway needs atomic budget updates, request accounting, and transactional ledger writes.
 SQLite gives simple local setup and SQL constraints without requiring Docker or an external service.
 The tradeoff is that SQLite is not the production answer for horizontally scaled gateway workers.
 The production path would move to Postgres for row-level locking, connection pooling, stronger migrations, and better analytical queries.

 The routing policy is cost-optimized routing with failover.
 If a tenant does not request a provider, the gateway builds allowed and configured candidates, prefers real configured providers when any are available, estimates cost from prompt size and max tokens, then chooses the cheapest candidate.
 If no real provider is configured, the same policy runs against local mock providers.
 If the first candidate fails before a non-streaming response is returned, the gateway refunds the budget reservation and tries the next candidate.
 This is intentionally simple but non-trivial: it proves provider abstraction, tenant allowlists, cost awareness, and graceful fallback.
 A production system would add latency-weighted routing and per-model quality tiers.

+The request path is synchronous.
+The gateway reserves budget, calls the provider, records usage, and returns the response in the same request lifecycle.
+That makes behavior easy to evaluate and avoids hiding failure behind background jobs.
+I did not add queue workers for this assignment because the core requirement is an online gateway, not an async batch processor.
+Production would still add workers for stale reservation reconciliation, analytics export, and provider health probes.

 Budget enforcement uses reservation plus adjustment.
 Before calling a provider, the gateway atomically reserves estimated maximum cost against the tenant budget.
 After the provider returns, it records actual usage and refunds or charges the delta.
 This prevents concurrent requests from overspending the same budget.
 The tradeoff is conservative rejection: a tenant near the budget cap may be rejected even though actual usage might have fit.
 For an assignment, correctness beats squeezing every last cent from the budget.
 Production could use finer token estimation and pre-paid reservation buckets.